Skip to main content

 Choosing the Right Type

 • Number of choices - Few options?
-Use radio buttons.
+Use radio buttons or buttons.
 Many options?
 Use dropdown.

 • Free-form input - Customer provides text?
 Use text input types.